merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### A final note on data organization

-If you've elected to reproduce the metagenome download and processing described in this section, you will have ended up with a lot of samples, assemblies, and contigs databases on your computer system.
-You will need to access the databases several times later in the workflow, so you should generate an [external genomes file](https://anvio.org/help/main/artifacts/external-genomes/) containing the paths to each database:
+If you've elected to reproduce the metagenome download and processing described in this section, you will have ended up with a lot of samples, assemblies, and {% include ARTIFACT name="contigs-db" %} files on your computer system.
+You will need to access the databases several times later in the workflow, so you should generate an {% include ARTIFACT name="external-genomes" %} file containing the paths to each database:

 ```bash
 # generate a table of sample names and paths